awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2config-service.md

 **ActivationSettings\.xml**

 This file contains settings that control product activation\.
 When Windows boots, the EC2Config service checks whether Windows is already activated\.
-If Windows is not already activated, it attempts to activate Windows by searching for the specified KMS server\.
+If Windows is not already activated, it attempts to activate Windows by searching for the specified AWS KMS server\.
-+ `SetAutodiscover`—Indicates whether to detect a KMS automatically\.
++ `SetAutodiscover`—Indicates whether to detect a AWS KMS automatically\.
-+ `TargetKMSServer`—Stores the private IP address of a KMS\.
-The KMS must be in the same Region as your instance\.
++ `TargetKMSServer`—Stores the private IP address of a AWS KMS\.
+The AWS KMS must be in the same Region as your instance\.
-+ `DiscoverFromZone`—Discovers the KMS server from the specified DNS zone\.
++ `DiscoverFromZone`—Discovers the AWS KMS server from the specified DNS zone\.
-+ `ReadFromUserData`—Gets the KMS server from UserData\.
++ `ReadFromUserData`—Gets the AWS KMS server from UserData\.
-+ `LegacySearchZones`—Discovers the KMS server from the specified DNS zone\.
++ `LegacySearchZones`—Discovers the AWS KMS server from the specified DNS zone\.
 + `DoActivate`—Attempts activation using the specified settings in the section\.
 This value can be `true` or `false`\.
 + `LogResultToConsole`—Displays the result to the console\.